wulfsberg/angular-material-kickstart/README.md

 The reason this setup is split into two files is to keep mixins and function calls separate, so we can import and reuse the color/theme variables in our own components without triggering the function calls.

+### Styling non-Material components
+Angular Material will apply the style and typography to all Material components.
+If you want HTML outside those components to use the same style, you can add the `mat-app-background` and/or `mat-app-background` classes to the element. – Say, `<body class="mat-typography mat-app-background">`.

 ### mat-icon
 If you use `mat-icon` with Google's [Material Design Icons](https://material.io/icons/), you need to import the icon font, too, so add an additional import to the `styles.scss`: